PDeXchange/pac-support/docs/FAQ.md

 ## 9. Where can I find the source code?

 **Answer:**
-The source code for PAC is hosted on GitHub.
-You can access it here: [PAC](https://github.com/PDeXchange/pac) and [PAC-UI](https://github.com/PDeXchange/pac-ui).
+The source code for IBM&reg; Power&reg; Access Cloud is hosted on GitHub.
+You can access it here: [IBM&reg; Power&reg; Access Cloud](https://github.com/PDeXchange/pac) and [IBM&reg; Power&reg; Access Cloud-UI](https://github.com/PDeXchange/pac-ui).

 ---